2021 All-Ireland Senior Hurling Championship final: Officials

 On 10 August 2021, the GAA named Tipperary's Fergal Horgan as the referee for the final.
 Horgan has been an inter-county referee since joining the Munster panel of referees in 2011, before joining the national panel in 2012.
 He officiated three prior matches in the 2021 championship; the Leinster semi-final between Kilkenny and Wexford, the round 1 qualifier between Wexford and Clare and the All-Ireland semi-final between Cork and Kilkenny.
 Horgan also served as referee for the All-Ireland finals in 2017 and 2020.
 His umpire team was John Ryan (Cashel King Cormacs), Alan Horgan, Mick Butler, and Sean Bradshaw (all Knockavilla-Donaskeigh Kickhams).
-Wexford’s James Owens was named as the standby referee.
+Wexford's James Owens was named as the standby referee.
 The other linesman were Seán Stack (Dublin) and the sideline official, Liam Gordon (Galway).

 Pageantry

 A number of traditional All-Ireland final elements returned for the first time since the 2019 All-Ireland final, however, a number of these were scaled back due to COVID-19 protocols.
 President Michael D. Higgins’ arrival was announced to the crowd but the custom of him meeting the players along with the GAA President did not take place.
 The pre-match parade featuring the Artane Band made a return.

-1996 All-Ireland Championship winners Wexford were not be honoured in the traditional fashion as this year’s silver jubilee team.
+1996 All-Ireland Championship winners Wexford were not honoured in the traditional fashion as this year's silver jubilee team.
 Instead, captain Martin Storey represented the team when he brought out the Liam MacCarthy Cup to the plinth on the pitch before the game.